Trademarks and Clothing Lines: Do I Trademark my T-shirts or Copyright it?

 When a new client calls me for the first time consultation and they say they have already started their clothing line and they have picked a name they love, I immediately discuss clearance and searching.
 Simply because you have picked a name that you are married to, does not mean you can use it.
 The worst case scenario is that you invest in a name and receive and cease and desist letter or worse a lawsuit telling you to stop and requesting damages and attorney fees.
 So the name you picked may very well have been trademarked by another company.
 That’s why it is extremely important to have an experience trademark attorney conduct a search prior to your adoption of a name.
 Here are some common questions and my typical response to clients:

 Client: But I have registered the domain name and got my DBA, so I am protected, right?

 My response: Wrong, simply registering domain names and a DBA is not actual “trademark use.”
 To establish trademark rights, you have to actually use the trademark in interstate commerce.
-And more important have a federal trademark application filed for you.
+And more importantly have a federal trademark application filed for you.